 The reality is this: any slab of concrete larger than 100 square feet will develop cracks for a number of reasons.

-- If any sewer plumbing penetrates the slab there is likely to be separation because the PVC plastic sewer pipe does not shrink while the slab concrete does.
+If any sewer plumbing penetrates the slab there is likely to be a separation because the PVC plastic sewer pipe does not shrink while the slab concrete does.

 What is vertical displacement?